Shrabanti87/Shrabanti.github.io/_pages/packages.md

 Here are the list of R packages I, along with other collaborators, developed and are available in [github](https://github.com/Shrabanti87):
 ======

-* [DAGBagST](https://github.com/Shrabanti87/DAGBagST): Learning directed acyclic graphs via bootstrap aggregation for spatial transcriptomics data (Under Preparation)
+* [scDAGBag](https://github.com/jie108/scDagBag): Learning directed acyclic graphs via bootstrap aggregation for single cell data

 * [DAGBagM](https://github.com/jie108/dagbagM): Learning directed acyclic graphs via bootstrap aggregation for mixture of continuous and binary variables